James J. Corbett: Corbett–Jeffries fight – 1900

 Jeffries had learned much of his trade training with Corbett and was now handled by Corbett's old manager, William Brady.
-After Jeffries beat Fitzsimmons, Corbett, who had been sidelined during Fitzsimmons reign, suggested a title fight between the new champion and himself.
+After Jeffries beat Fitzsimmons, Corbett, who had been sidelined during Fitzsimmons's reign, suggested a title fight between the new champion and himself.
 Brady, liking Corbett and reflecting after a recent poor showing against Tom Sharkey that his old fighter had little left in the tank at age 34, agreed to the match, which was set for the Seaside Arena in Coney Island, New York.

 While Jeffries went through the motions in training, Corbett prepared like a Spartan for battle.
 He knew, with his speed, he could out-box his larger and stronger opponent, but he was giving up size, strength, almost 30 lb. in weight and a seven-year age difference.
 The key, he felt, was stamina and the ability to last the 25-round fight limit.

 The early rounds saw Corbett moving quickly while "Big Jeff" attempted body shots.
 However, Jeffries could not lay a glove on the "Dancing Master".
 Round after round, Corbett had his way, darting in to land punches, then dancing away to avoid retaliation.
 By the 20th round, Jeffries' corner was in a panic.
 Manager Brady dismissed trainer Tommy Ryan from the corner and took charge himself with the simple but direct order, "Knock him out or lose your title!"
 Corbett only had to stay upright for the last five rounds to be heavyweight champion once again.
 Jeffries stalked Corbett around the ring, looking for an opening.
 Corbett danced away from any threat through the 22nd round.

 Midway through the 23rd round, Corbett leaned back to avoid a blow from Jeffries, bounced off the ropes and was put on the canvas by a short right hand.
 He was counted out.
 Corbett found himself embraced by the public after this gallant effort.
 The adoration was short-lived, as his next fight, a five-round knockout over Kid McCoy, was widely believed to be a fix.